"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 Important information about AVINZA:

 - Get emergency help right away if you take too much AVINZA (overdose).
-AVINZA overdose can cause life threatening breathing problems that can lead to death.
+When you first start taking AVINZA, when your dose is changed, or if you take too much (overdose), serious or life-threatening breathing problems that can lead to death may occur.

 Do not take AVINZA if you have: